ka-dyn/ExpandedContent/README.md

   -With Castigator archetype

 -DreadKnight - Based off the Antipaladin alternative class.
-  -With Conqueror archetype
+  -With Conqueror and Claw of the False Wyrm archetypes

 New Features

--Drake Companions - Limited to certain archetypes; Draconic Druid, Silver Champion, Drake Warden.
+-Drake Companions - Limited to certain archetypes; Draconic Druid, Silver Champion, Drake Warden, Clutch Thief, and Claw of the False Wyrm.
 Reworked from tabletop to work in a CRPG setting.

 New Mythic Abilities